 Since every company has unique requirements, the first step in any selection process is to form an interdepartmental committee to discuss limitations of the current system, goals for the new system, concerns, and other purchase considerations.

 With a thorough understanding of common time clocks and integration options, the next step is to examine the features, planning considerations, and other purchase criteria to select the best time clock to meet the needs of your company.

 Probably the most fundamental consideration is whether to implement a standalone time clock using paper timecards, a networked time clock integrated with time and attendance software, or a time clock-free solution using either web-based clocking or a telephony-based solution.

-It is important to note that some time and attendance software providers, such as Acumen, can integrate solutions incorporating both networked time clocks for some employees and time clock-free solutions for mobile workforces and other employees for whom using a physical time clock is impractical.
+It is important to note that some time and attendance software providers, such as Acumen, can integrate solutions incorporating both networked time clocks and time clock-free solutions to accommodate

-When making the decision regarding deployment type, some basic questions to ask that may sway the decision include:
+When making a decision regarding deployment type, there are several important questions to ask:

-- How many employees do we want to track in the system?
+How many employees will my business track in this system?

-- The more employees, the more you will want to implement an automated solution with networked time clocks.
-Everything from implementation to employee enrollment to maintenance becomes exponentially more difficult, the more employees you track with manual systems.
+The more employees, the more you will want to implement an automated solution with networked time clocks.
+Implementation, employee enrollment, maintenance, and many other routine operations become exponentially more difficult when more employees need to be tracked manually.

-- If so, you should seriously consider networked biometric time clocks complete with time and attendance software.
+If so, consider networked biometric time clocks complete with time and attendance software.
 These thoroughly eliminate the possibility for buddy punching and employee timekeeping falsification.

-- If so, you should consider time and attendance software developers that offer telephony or web-based time tracking.
+If so, consider time and attendance software developers like Acumen that offer telephony or web-based time tracking via mobile devices.